SilvioAmaral/SolutionAchitecture/src/1 System Context Diagram/system.md

 - when customers finish a run, it takes more than one day to view on the dashboard

-The data written on the DB after each run gets processed overnight and its then created on the dashboard part of the application.
+Let's consider for this scenario that the data written on the DB after each run gets processed overnight on a batch process so it can be displayed to the user at the dashboard part of the application.

-**Exclusions**: We will no longer be listing the trainers on our diagrams, as it is not a source of problems and therefore not the main focus of this optimization project.